Daisenryaku: Early titles

 Its successor, Daisenryaku II, modified game systems including the order of unit's move, the defence statistic of cities, indirect fire, warships, and increased a variety of weapons.
 It sold 50,000 copies.
-Daisenryaku II was too rich and complex for 8-bit computers, so it was ported to 8-bit computers and gaming consoles as a simplified version titled Super Daisenryaku.Daisenryaku III changed the game system from turn-based strategy to real-time strategy.
-Daisenryaku titles for the PC-98 had been developed for its built-in BASIC interpreter (N88-BASIC(86), a variant of Microsoft BASIC).
+Daisenryaku II was too rich and complex for 8-bit computers, so it was ported to them and gaming consoles as a simplified version titled Super Daisenryaku.

+Daisenryaku III changed the game system from turn-based strategy to real-time strategy.
+Daisenryaku titles for the PC-98 had been developed for its built-in BASIC interpreter (N88-BASIC (86), a variant of Microsoft BASIC).
 Daisenryaku III was very slow, so it was superseded by the pre-compiled distribution of Daisenryaku III '90.

+Advanced Daisenryaku: Deutsch Dengeki Sakusen

-Advanced DaisenryakuAdvanced Daisenryaku is a Mega Drive war game.
+Advanced Daisenryaku: Deutsch Dengeki Sakusen is a Mega Drive war game.
 The game takes place during World War II, and the player can either play as Germany, its allies or its opponents.
 Multiplayer games are possible, using the modem that was sold for the Sega Mega Drive.